Technology

 Banking-grade AI agents require several components working together:

-Large language models (LLMs) provide the reasoning engine.
-They interpret requests, evaluate options, and determine appropriate actions.
+• Large language models (LLMs): Provide the reasoning engine that interprets requests, evaluates options, and determines appropriate actions

-Context and memory allow agents to maintain awareness across interactions.
-They remember previous conversations, access customer history, and understand the current state of each process.
+• Context and memory: Allow agents to maintain awareness across interactions, remember previous conversations, and understand process states

-Knowledge bases give agents access to product information, policies, procedures, and regulations that govern their decisions.
+• Knowledge bases: Give agents access to product information, policies, procedures, and regulations

-Guardrails ensure agents operate within defined boundaries.
-These include access controls, approval thresholds, compliance rules, and audit trails.
+• Guardrails: Ensure agents operate within defined boundaries through access controls, approval thresholds, and audit trails

 This architecture transforms AI from a clever assistant into an operational system that can handle real banking work.